-The coverage includes inpatient and outpatient dialysis, along with home dialysis training, equipment, and supplies.
+Original Medicare covers care and supplies needed for ESRD.
+This includes inpatient and outpatient dialysis, home dialysis training, equipment, and supplies.

-Medicare Advantage, the alternative to original Medicare, also covers dialysis, but most people are not eligible for this program.
-However, there are exceptions to this rule.
+Medicare Advantage, or Part C, is the alternative to original Medicare.
+This plan also covers dialysis, but many people will not qualify for this option.
+However, there may be exceptions to this rule.

-This article examines coverage of dialysis by original Medicare and Medicare Advantage, as well as eligibility and costs.
+This article explores original Medicare and Medicare Advantage coverage of dialysis, eligibility, and costs.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.